WHAT IS RAISING YOUR KUNDALINI?

-According to the texts that were written in yoga by “rishis” (seers or knowers) the purpose of yoga is union or yoking up to a higher universal understanding or power.
-Being conscious, present.
+Raising your kundalini is integral to yoga.
+Ancient yoga texts written by Vedic sages known as rishis, “seers” or “knowers”, identify the purpose of yoga as union or yoking up to a higher universal understanding or power.
+The Vedic sages taught that as being conscious, staying present.

 What is raising your kundalini?

 Kundalini means “coiled one” in Sanskrit.
 Many yogis consider kundalini to be a dormant magical energy that once awakened through the practices of yoga becomes enlightening energy.
 Kundalini is a negative energy, a blockage, whose raising and release bring an individual into higher awareness.

 Kundalini as explained by the Sikhs makes the most sense to me.
 The Sikh description of kundalini is explained by American yoga instructor David Williams, in his 2020 book, My Search for Yoga, as “ignorance”, “delusion”, being “unlearned”, being “unwise”.
 K. Pattabhi Jois, who in the 1970s introduced Ashtanga Yoga to Americans and Europeans at his yoga school in Mysore, India, said similarly, “Kundalini means ignorance, yes you will release your ignorance through the practices you are learning”.
 (Williams, Ch.
 88.)

 Kundalini is explained as a snake we want to burn up or kill, in the classic Hindu yoga text Yoga Yajnavalkya (attributed to Vedic sage Yajnavalkya, and in the contemporary book, The Heart of Yoga, by T.K.V.
 Desikachar), because a dead snake cannot make itself coil.
 The live, coiled snake is what blocks the flow of our energy: if you kill it, then the blockage is removed.
 The “killing” is really a relaxing of the nervous system.